-In our previous blog, we discussed the market valuation and the potential areas for investment in Virtual Reality industry.
-Going with the flow, we shall continue from the point where we took a halt in previous blog.
+In our previous blog, we discussed the market valuation and the potential areas for investment in the Virtual Reality industry.
+Going with the flow, we shall continue from the point where we took a halt in the previous blog.

-In this blog, you will find the remaining industries which can be a good bet from VR perspective, industrial projections for VR, and challenges you might’ve to face if you’re planning to spend heaps of resources in this blooming technology.
+In this blog, you will find the remaining industries which can be a good bet from VR perspective, industrial projections for VR, and challenges you might've to face if you're planning to spend heaps of resources in this booming technology.

 So what are we waiting for?

 When we're talking about VR implementations, the advertising sector is never far behind.
 Though, they are the earliest pioneers of driving VR in the business industry, there remains a lot to be done yet.
 Digitally augmenting human sensations and melding worlds together might sound crazy, but for advertisers, virtual and augmented reality is no less than another gold mine in the process.
 Rather than having a plain interaction with you via a smartphone or a computer, behemoths like Facebook and Google are capable of experiencing your daily habits now.
 Wearables or headsets could recognize the outlets you pass during your morning commute or daily routine and offer amazing deals accordingly.

 Virtual Reality is used universally to improve engineering operations and boost the optimization of product showcasing process.
 Moreover, it helps to create comprehensive prototypes, which up to a high extent cuts back on the total expenditure on testing and development.
 To further enhance the manufacturing industry's performance, it applies VR technology to test new development and design solutions instead of building physical mock-ups.
 Ford Motor Company, for instance, moves Virtual Reality beyond the standard concept with the help of HTC Vive and Oculus headsets to design new vehicles and machines and optimize highly interactive advertising.